oroinc/platform/src/Oro/Component/Config/README.md

 Resource Merge
 --------------

  - [Configuration Merger](./Resources/doc/configuration_merger.md) provides a way to merge configurations of some resource both from one or many bundles.
-Supports two strategy: replace and append config.
+Supports two strategy: replace and append.

 System Aware Resolver